Saola Foundation

 We are a small, deeply committed group of field conservationists, with decades of collective experience in the Saola’s range, and in the effective leadership of non-profit organizations.

 The organization had its beginning in 2017, when it was established as the Saola Foundation by two friends & business colleagues in the US.
-Read about the story of our founders here.

 In 2020, the original founders transferred the organization to a new Board of Directors and new executive team.
 This new group infused the organization with a revitalized mission, and expanded the name to Saola Foundation for Annamite Mountains Conservation.
 We are the only chartered organization in the world to focus solely on conservation of Saola and its home of the Annamite Mountains.
 Meet our team here.